alexoff13/RIngQueue/googletest/googlemock/docs/cook_book.md

 taken to the offending line.
 Or, you can just type `C-x`` to jump to the next error.

-To make it even easier, you can add the following lines to your `~/.emacs` file:
+To make it even easier, you can push the following lines to your `~/.emacs` file:

 ```text
 (global-set-key "\M-m"  'google-compile)  ; m is for make